Looking Closely at the Growth Curve for Boxed Inc. (BOXD)

-Boxed Inc. (NYSE:BOXD) went down by -14.83% from its latest closing price compared to the recent 1-year high of $17.05.
-The company’s stock price has collected -8.09% of loss in the last five trading sessions.
+Boxed Inc. (NYSE:BOXD) went up by 8.62% from its latest closing price compared to the recent 1-year high of $17.05.
+The company’s stock price has collected -5.50% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/16/22 that Online Grocer Boxed Has the Right Packaging

 Is It Worth Investing in Boxed Inc. (NYSE :BOXD) Right Now?